A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Introduction

-\cref{them:simulation:stable} serves as an illuminating example showing how the L\'evy-Khintchine theorem helps to understand streaming sketching.
-Previously, only two classes of stable moments are considered: one dimensional $L_\alpha$-moments by Indyk \cite{indyk2006stable}, and multidimensional $L_{p,q}$-moments by Ganguly et al.~\cite{ganguly2012estimating}, which are sketched by \emph{algorithmic tricks} of combining stable random variables.
+\cref{them:simulation:stable} serves as another illuminating example showing how the L\'evy-Khintchine theorem helps to understand streaming sketching.
+Previously, only two classes of stable moments are considered: one dimensional $F_\alpha$-moments by Indyk \cite{indyk2006stable}, and multidimensional $F_{p,q}$-moments by Ganguly et al.~\cite{ganguly2012estimating} (see also~\cite{JayramW09}), which are sketched by \emph{algorithmic tricks} of combining stable random variables.
 The \LevyStable{} sketch extends such tricks to \emph{all stable processes} in a systematic way.
-For example, we can now estimate, using any estimator of Indyk's sketch~\cite{indyk2006stable,li2008estimators}, the $f$-moment of an $\R^3$-turnstile stream with
+For example, we can now estimate, using any estimator of Indyk's sketch~\cite{indyk2006stable,li2008estimators}, the $f$-moment of an $\R^3$-turnstile stream, where $f$ is the 1-stable function